Denmark Billie Jean King Cup team

 The Denmark Billie Jean King Cup team represents Denmark in the Billie Jean King Cup tennis competition and are governed by the Dansk Tennis Forbund.
-They currently compete in the Europe/Africa Zone of Group II.
-They rank 53rd in the world with 547.50 points.
+They currently compete in the World Group Playoff.
+They rank 26 in the world with 592.75 points.

 History

-Denmark competed in its first Fed Cup in 1963.
+Fed Cup (predecessor of Billie Jean King Cup): Denmark competed in its first Fed Cup in 1963.
 Their best result was reaching the quarterfinals in 1976 and 1988.

+Billie Jean King Cup: Best result 2025 qualification play-off.